-Tao-Ming Cheng1, Hsing-Yu Hou2, Dinesh Chandra Agrawal3, and Ching-Jung Chi4
+Tao-Ming Cheng, Hsing-Yu Hou, Dinesh Chandra Agrawal, and Ching-Jung Chi

-1Chaoyang University of Technology, Taichung, Taiwan, R.O.C.;
+Chaoyang University of Technology, Taichung, Taiwan, R.O.C.;

-2 National Taichung University of Science and Technology, Taichung, Taiwan, R.O.C;
+National Taichung University of Science and Technology, Taichung, Taiwan, R.O.C;

-3Chaoyang University of Technology, Taichung, Taiwan, R.O.C.;
+Chaoyang University of Technology, Taichung, Taiwan, R.O.C.;

-4, Chaoyang University of Technology, Taichung, Taiwan, R.O.C.
+, Chaoyang University of Technology, Taichung, Taiwan, R.O.C.

 Alumni surveys are important tools for detecting students' problems, trends in learning outcomes, and planning for students' common competencies for their careers.
 Feedback on the alumni's employment status, job satisfaction, and gathering insights for institutional quality improvements are some of the major objectives of alumni surveys.
 A variety of factors at individual and organizational levels exert influences on students' job satisfaction.
 Through the 'Hierarchical Linear Model' (HLM), one can detect these influences at multiple levels.
 In the present study, an alumni survey was analyzed.
 Factors related to individual competency were professional skill, information technology application, communication and teamwork, and learning autonomy.
-Factors at the organizational level were related to institutional services, such as teachers, equipment facilities, administration, reputation, and service-learning.
+Factors at the organizational level were related to institutional services, such as teacher, equipment facilities, administration, reputation, and service-learning.
 The study analyzed 4,931 individuals and 88 groups in the survey on undergraduates' alumni feedback questionnaires after their graduation during four academic years.
 The basic statistics, correlation, and HLM analysis were carried out.
-The results demonstrate that individual factors and institution variables are positively related.
+The results demonstrate that individual's factors and institution's variables are positively related.
 The 'teacher' and 'administration' had a positive relation to alumni's job satisfaction.
 The institution's service-learning training had a significantly positive moderated effect with information technology application and learning autonomy on their job satisfaction.